-Any production shot by a member of the NZCS and publicly released or aired between the dates of 01/01/14 and 15/08/16 may be entered.
-The production may have been released on any channel, but a feature film must have had a theatrical release first, and a telefeature must not have had a theatrical release.
+Any production shot by a member of NZCS and publicly released in the two and a bit years before the closing date for entries may be entered.
+The 6th NZCS Awards release date period is from August 1st 2020 through to 30th November 2022.
+The production may have been released via any distribution channel, but a feature film must have had a theatrical release first, and television dramas must not have had a theatrical first release.

-In the category Specialised cinematography part of a production may be entered, for example an aerial, underwater, or second unit sequence.
-In some categories a segment or episode may be entered.
+In the category Specialised and Second Unit part of a production may be entered, for example an aerial, underwater, or second unit sequence.
+For more details see categories page.

-This award is a memorial to cinematographer Al Guilford NZCS and is awarded to the best cinematography entry from an emerging cinematographer.
+This award is a memorial to cinematographer Al Guilford NZCS and is awarded to the best cinematography entry from an emerging New Zealand-based cinematographer.

 The Turtz award for contribution toward cinematography is made in memory of the influential camera department icon Ian Turtill.

 This award is wide ranging and may cover any type of contribution to cinematography in New Zealand.
-NZCS full members may nominate someone for this award, which is generally made to someone who is not a professional cinematographer themselves.
+NZCS members may nominate someone for this award, which is usually made to someone who is not a working professional cinematographer themselves.

 The Cinematographer of the Year Award will be the climax of the awards dinner and is a best-in-the-show award selected by the judges from all the entries.